TANGO-Project/self-adaptation-manager/README.md

 * Event Type - Indicating on the QoS rule firing if it generates an SLA_BREACH or a WARNING
 * Guarantee Value - The threshold for the guarantee

 The agreement term can be more complex than most.
 It can simply be a term that the monitoring infrastructure reports to the self-adaptation manager.
-The list of these recongnised terms is printed out in the file when the application first runs: RecognisedTerms.csv.
+The list of these recognised terms is printed out in the file when the application first runs: RecognisedTerms.csv.

 It is possible to limit these QoS metrics to work against only a single host, following the format: